pteich/docker-summitdb/README.md

 Small Docker image (24MB) for running a containerized [SummitDB](https://github.com/tidwall/summitdb).
 SummitDB is an in-memory, NoSQL key/value database written in Go with a Redis-style API.
 It uses the Raft consensus to build a cluster.

+SummitDB uses port 7481 per default for client and server-to-server communication.

 Built this container:

 ```